netsider/facemash-clone/barebones_login/for-vlad-and-friends/readme.md

 Attempt #10: Cleaned-up version of #9.
 Also, there may be some things I'm missing or not doing correctly, but at this point I believe everything is pretty much working fully and there's nothing more I can do (in terms of security), but I will continue to see if this is the case.

-Attempt #11: Uses cookies and JWT + JWS for authentication + authorization.
+Attempt #11: Uses cookies (as refresh token, for authorization), and JWT + JWS (for authentication).

 Attempt #12: Attempt to send data in HTTP header (? heard on Youtube JWT tutorial).
 Or use passport.js?.
 Looks like I need to replace my own middleware function with passport.js?, and/or switch to passport.js completely?

 	Notes (Add to main notes):
 		• A signed JWT is known as a JWS (JSON Web Signature).
 A JWT has to be either a JWS or JWE [1].
 		• "in most of the cases, the JWT is transported over HTTP under the Authorization Bearer header (like in OAuth 2.0).
 Authorization: Bearer <jwt-token>" [1].
+		• Proof of Possession

 		Types of Tokens, etc.:
 			JWT = JSON Web Token (basic).